How to Research Industry and Consumer Trends - With Ease

 - Requesting feedback from website visitors.

 Keep in mind that some consumer responses may not be positive.
 While businesses only hear from 4% of its dissatisfied customers, 95% of them will share their experience with another person.
-While these surveys are meant to get a better idea of industry and consumer trends, getting a feel for your own performance during the research can help you to understand how you match up against what is expected of other companies in your industry.
+Although these surveys are meant to get a better idea of industry and consumer trends, getting a feel for your own performance during the research can help you to understand how you match up against what is expected of other companies in your industry.

 Keeping Up With Industry Trend Blogs